jpedrou/CensusML/README.md

 # Exploratory Data Analysis (EDA)
 ## Data
 It's a Extraction from the 1994 Census database wich was done by Barry Becker.
-For more data details check this link: https://archive.ics.uci.edu/ml/datasets/adult
+For more data details click [here](https://archive.ics.uci.edu/ml/datasets/adult).

 > The **goal** is predict whether income exceeds $50K/yr based on census data.
 Also known as "Census Income" dataset.